 The most decisive factors in acceptance of a student by a dental school are undergraduate grade point average and performance on the Dental Admission Test (DAT).
 The DAT includes subject areas of biology, general chemistry, and organic chemistry.
 Tests of reading comprehension, quantitative ability and two- and three-dimensional perceptual ability are also included.
 Therefore, the biology and chemistry sequences must be completed in the first three years of work.
 Physics, though required for admission at most dental schools, is not included in the DAT and can be deferred until the senior year if necessary.

 Letters of recommendation are the next determining factor when letters must be provided.
 At least one or two recommendations are to be written by college professors who have taught or worked with the applicant.
 At least one letter should be written by a dentist that that the student has shadowed with before applying to dental school.
 At least 200 hours of volunteer shadowing are recommended.
 The fourth factor in admission is the interview, granted only to the most promising applicants and held on the dental college campuses.
 GC graduates are successful at getting into dental school and well prepared to succeed when they get there.

 In order to apply to dental school, education following high school will normally consist of four years of college.
 Generally, undergraduate students on-track to graduate in four years may apply to dental school after completing three years (90 semester hours) of undergraduate coursework that includes the prescribed predental curriculum.
 Many predental students major in biology or chemistry, but any major is acceptable as long as the student meets the minimum requirements for dental school admission.

-The preprofessional requirements for the Dental School at the Georgia Health Sciences University (GHSU) are listed below.
+The preprofessional requirements for the Dental School at the Georgia Regents University (GRU) are listed below.

 - One academic year of general biology or zoology with lab